Perhaps it’s my midwestern roots preferring the understated over the maximalist.

 Not only does it have the heft from the rich terpene profile, it also tested in at over 33%, so, yeah, but you’re also going to get distracted.

-The knobby little slender spindly buds are elegant.
+The knobby, slender, spindly buds are elegant.
 Like a timeless women’s perfume, the smell is light, fresh, and sweet (is that Chanel you’re wearing?).
-The sensation captures the confident, warm calm that pervades the experience and underwrites the memory as a positive one.
+The sensation captures the confident, warm, calm that pervades the experience and underwrites the memory as a positive one.

 I’m thankful to have discovered another farm in Lofty Growers that produces not only terpene profiles that my cannabinoid system vibes with but also cultivates these profiles in gorgeous plants that are allowed to reach their fullest potential.

-If you haven’t heard of Lofty, you can check out some of their art on their Instagram, and of course, if you see them in your neighborhood dispensary, make sure to give them a try because this is another stellar farm out of Eugene producing truly stellar bud.
+If you haven’t heard of Lofty, check out some of their art on Instagram, and, of course, if you see them at your neighborhood dispensary, make sure to give them a try—they’re another stellar farm out of Eugene producing truly stellar bud.

 But what do you think?
 Have I enticed you enough to try yet another Trop strain?
 Do you think Super Boof is deserving of its fame?
 Why or why not?